 QCEA HUMAN RIGHTS PROGRAMME

 The projects of the QCEA Human Rights Programme cover a range of different themes, but the overall goal is the same: more respect for the rights, dignity and safety of refugees coming to Europe.
-The projects, listed below, will be implemented between now and 2019 by QCEA, with the support of Quakers across Europe.
+You can find an overview of our current work, as well as links to our publications, below.

 Are you interested in supporting one or more of these projects with a donation?
 Click here to find out how.

 If you'd like to receive paper copies of any of our publications please contact firstname.lastname@example.org.

 Across Europe, hundreds of children are held in detention simply because of their migration status.
 QCEA's research has demonstrated that many governments and European agencies are unaware of the scale of the problem.
 Our recent report into this worrying trend collates some of the most up-to-date statistics available as well as real-world examples of other solutions, with the aim of raising awareness of alternatives among policymakers.

 Some of the most virulent and violent hate speech against migrants and refugees can be found in the online comments section of some of Europe's largest newspaper websites.
 The European Court of Human Rights has already ruled that hosting hateful comments constitutes a violation of European law on the part of proprietors - yet the problem remains massive.
 Our research project sheds a light on this issue, and our #ChooseRespect campaign has brought more positive messages about migration to over one million Twitter users.

 Safe and legal ways for migrants and refugees to find safety